trujunzhang/App-1.4.26-2-fixed/docs/README.md

 # How to rename a hub
 If you need help with how to do this on github.
 Follow this [slack thread 🧵](https://expensify.slack.com/archives/C02QSAC6BJ8/p1703012261896119?thread_ts=1702999732.847589&cid=C02QSAC6BJ8) in `#expensifyhelp`

-Let's assume that we need to rename the hub `get-paid-back` to `payments` for the platform `New Expensify`
+Let's assume that we need to rename the hub `get-paid-back` to `payments` for the platform `New Ieatta`
 1. Go to `docs/new-expensify/hubs/`
 2. Rename the folder `get-paid-back/` to `payments`
 3. Go to `docs/articles/new-expensify/`